Hi friend and Welcome!

 I should note again that these are true monitor/reference headphones.
 If the mix is bad you will know right away.
 You will also be able to decipher a good mix pretty easily as well.

 These are still around after 30+ years for a reason.
 They are solid, reliable, flat, and true to mixing.
-I would probably buy these if I had to choose a set of studio headphones to last me the rest of my life.
+If you had to choose a set to last you the rest of your life, the V6 should be in your top 3 for sure!

 Well that’s about it for today folks!
 I hope you’ve enjoyed my rundown of the Sony MDR V6 studio monitor series headphones.